Bus Contracting Model (BCM)

 New Bus Services

-With the completion of the Bus Service Enhancement Programme (BSEP) in Late 2017, new bus services continue to be launched under the Bus Contracting Model.
+Following the conclusion of the Bus Service Enhancement Programme (BSEP), which introduced 80 new bus routes between 2012 and 2017, new bus services continued to be launched by LTA under the Bus Contracting Model.

-Operators of these new services receive additional service fee based on the additional mileage of the new bus services.
+Operators of these new services receive additional service fees based on the additional mileage of the new bus services.

 No. Date of Launch Operator Bus Service Bus Package